ArronBeale/CI_PP5_tee_time/README.md

 - Expands into the selected blog the user wishes to read
 - Displays a featured image uploaded by the poster
 - If no image is uploaded a default image is then used
 - Registerd user can comment on the blog
+- User stories covered: extra feature

 <details><summary>See feature images</summary>